 3 Keys to Success When Using a Jointly Retained Business Valuation Expert

 - Get to know the expert.
-How do you establish trust between all parties and the appraiser at the outset?
-Start by requiring professional business valuation credentials, several years of relevant BV experience, and real-world business transaction expertise (not just financial theory).
+Establish trust between all parties and the appraiser at the outset.
+Start by requiring professional valuation credentials, several years of relevant BV experience and real-world business transaction expertise (not just financial theory).
 Ask around for recommendations.
-Have both parties swap lists and see who appears on both lists.
-The parties should jointly interview appraisers until they find one that they are all comfortable with.
+Jointly interview appraisers until you find one that you are all comfortable with.

 - Correctly define the engagement, i.e. standard of value, subject interest, level of value, scope of analysis, type of report, valuation date, etc. Many buy-sell agreements and jurisdictions do not have well-defined valuation criteria.
-A trusted and Qualified BV expert can point out the various interpretations and work with the parties and their legal advisors to resolve them.
-If the parties want, they can have the appraiser produce different values based on different interpretations, often for little extra cost.
+A trusted and Qualified BV expert can point out the various interpretations and work with the parties and their legal advisors to reach a consensus.
+Or the parties can have the appraiser produce multiple values using different interpretations, often for little extra cost.

 - Require open communication.
-Set ground rules to include all shareholders, and advisors (attorney, CPA, etc.) in some cases, in all communications with the valuation expert throughout the process.
-All shareholders should have access to all information requests and documents provided, be copied them on emails, be invited to fill-out and review questionnaire responses, be invited to all live interviews, presentations and meetings, and be given the opportunity to review and give feedback on a draft valuation report.
+Set ground rules to involve all shareholders, and advisors (attorney, CPA, etc.) in some cases, in all communications with the valuation expert throughout the process.
+Shareholders should have access to all information requests and documents provided, be copied them on emails, be invited to fill-out and review questionnaire responses, be invited to all live interviews, presentations and meetings, and be given the opportunity to review and give feedback on a draft valuation report.

 Successful jointly-retained experts have integrity and strong interpersonal skills.
-You can get a sense of who they are by looking at their website and LinkedIn profile.
+Get a sense of who they are by looking at their website and LinkedIn profile.
 Are they transparent and forthcoming with information?
 Can they write?
-Are they involved in their community and is there evidence that they give back to their profession?
-Etc. Chances are, someone from a pure litigation support firm with little or no digital footprint isn’t right for this job.
+Are they involved in their community and do they give back to their profession?
+Etc. Someone from a pure litigation support firm with little or no digital footprint probably isn’t right for this job.

-In our experience, when we are jointly-retained, the parties are naturally more open and honest about company operations, strengths/weaknesses, risks and future prospects.
-Separate experts rarely get the full-access 360-degree view that a single expert with the support and cooperation of all parties gets.
-They do better work and trust in them grows.
+In our experience, when we are jointly-retained, the parties are naturally more open and honest about company strengths/weaknesses, risks and future prospects.
+Separate experts rarely get the full access 360-degree view that a single expert with the support of all parties gets.
+In turn, they do better work and trust in them grows.

-I often say there’s no better way to develop trust with someone than to work together to complete a project.
-If you know you’ll need an appraiser to set a share price for an imminent buy-sell transaction, don’t wait for the trigger event to identify one.
-Select one in advance and go through the valuation process together when there isn’t as much at stake.
-You and your partners will get to know the appraiser and the quality of their work.
-Further, the appraiser’s knowledge of the company and its industry will grow and they can probably recommend strategies to enhance the value of your company which will benefit all shareholders and more than pay for the extra appraisal.
+I often say there’s no better way to learn if you can trust someone than to work on a project together.
+If you know you’ll need an appraiser to set a share price for an imminent buy-sell transaction, don’t wait for the trigger event.
+Select an appraiser now and go through the valuation process together while there’s less at stake.
+You and your stakeholders will get to know the appraiser and the quality of their work.
+Further, the appraiser’s knowledge of the company and its industry will grow and they can probably recommend strategies to enhance the value of your company, which benefits all shareholders and more than pays for the extra appraisal.

-So, the next time you need an accurate business valuation or are preparing shareholder agreements, think about using a single Qualified BV expert.
+The next time you need an accurate unbiased business valuation or are preparing shareholder agreements, think about using a single Qualified BV expert that all parties know and trust.
 Feel free to call us to discuss your needs and circumstances, or ask your attorney to contact us, in total confidence.
 We will let you know if we think this is good option for you.